lyft/clutch/docs/advanced/chaos-experimentation.md

 ### Example Envoy config

 When Envoy in the mesh boots up, it creates a bi-directional gRPC stream with the management server.
 Below is the sample Envoy configs for RTDS and ECDS which will initiate the connection to the xDS server.
-Checkout [Envoy Proxy docs](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/fault_filter) for details on Fault Injection
+Checkout [Envoy Proxy docs](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/fault_filter) for details on Envoy's support for Fault Injection.

 #### RTDS
 ```yaml title="envoy.yaml"